kinshuk4/daily-coding-problem-solutions/prob251_300/README.md

 Write a program that takes in an array of integers representing byte values, and returns whether it is a valid UTF-8 encoding.

+278 (Easy)

+This problem was asked by Amazon.

+Given an integer `N`, construct all possible binary search trees with `N` nodes.